Vikram Batra: Capture of Point 4875

 Batra, who was observing the situation from base, went to his commanding officer and volunteered.
 Seeing him unwell, the commanding officer did not want him to go but Batra insisted on it.
 That same day, the enemy launched a second counterattack on Flat Top and although the Indian troops succeeded in beating back this, too, they urgently needed reinforcements.
 Several of his battalion's soldiers volunteered to accompany Batra even before any Company could be ordered.

 Just before leaving, Batra along with the 25 men of his Delta Company, who were to accompany him, prayed at the Durga Mata temple.
 It was pitch black night when they began the climb.
 Having heard a wireless message from the base that Sher Shah (Batra's code name) was coming, a cheer went up among the Indian soldiers on top.
 The commander ordered them to hold their ground until Sher Shah arrived and then he would take over.

-On the night of 6–7 July, the opposing forces were so close that besides exchanges of small arms fire, verbal exchanges continued throughout the night.
-It was at this stage where it became imperative for Indian troops to destroy this Pakistani post, located north of Point 4875, from where enemy fire was coming as otherwise the situation could become worse.
-At this juncture, the Indian troops detected the enemy presence on a long and narrow ledge, running north from Point 4875.
-On the ledge, the enemy were holding strong sangars echeloned one behind the other.
 Batra, who was still recovering from his own wounds he received in the battle of Point 5140, wanted to reach the top to rescue his fellow soldiers and carry out reconnaissance of the ledge where the enemy soldiers were.
-It was pitch dark when they had left at night, but even near the top where the soldiers had to climb vertically, visibility was almost zero because of fog and snow.
 En route to the top, Batra spotted a Pakistani machine gun position firing at the trapped Indian soldiers.
 Crouching, he moved toward the machine gun position, hiding behind rocks whenever possible.
 As he reached close to the enemy's machine gun position he lobbed a grenade, destroying the machine gun position.
 Before first light on the 7th, the troops succeeded in knocking out two more enemy machine guns, however, firing from the ledge continued.
 Batra's platoon soon reached the ledge, though by this time it was broad daylight.